emamhsajeeb/daily_task_management/public/assets/libs/rater-js/README.md

                     //update the avarage rating with the one we get from the server myRater.setRating(avgRating);
                      //we could disable the rater to prevent another rating
-                     //if we dont want the user to be able to change their mind myRater.disable();
+                     //if we dont want the team to be able to change their mind myRater.disable();
                     //dont forget to call done
                     done();